 Confronting Racism and Investing in Black and Brown Communities

-- Spur large-scale federal investment in housing in our underrepresented communities and work to improve our housing stock and equalize homeownership
+- Spur large-scale federal investment in housing in our underrepresented communities and work to improve our housing stock

 Criminal Justice Reform